-Partner: Iesuit Social Service Centro de Saúde Daniel Project: Ornelas (CSDO) Health

-Clinic

-In Timor-Lesté, people living in poverty are prone to infectious diseases while lacking access to the healthcare they desperately need.

-The CSDO Health Clinic is located adjacent to CSIL and ISJB and provides critical health care to students and families from those schools, as well as the broader community.

-This project seeks to equip the clinical laboratory will health testing services that will prevent, detect, and cure most of the prevalent diseases that are common such as tuberculosis, dengue fever, and malaria - before it's too late.
+Jesuit Social Service Centro de Saúde Daniel Ornelas (CSDO) Health Clinics in Kasait and Railaco In Timor-Lesté, people living in poverty lack access to the healthcare they desperately need.
+One health clinic is located adjacent to CSIL and ISJB and provides critical health care to students and families from those schools, as well as the broader community.
+This project equips the clinical laboratory with health testing services to prevent, detect, and cure most of the prevalent diseases, such as tuberculosis, dengue fever, and malaria The second health clinic is in Railaco, operating across 12 remote communities through a mobile service.

+China

 Providing Care

-Partner: Project:
+Partner: Ricci Social Services

+Foundation

-Ricci Social Services Care for Persons Affected
+Project: Care for Persons Affected

 by Leprosy

 In rural China, societal beliefs have shaped a powerful social stigma against people affected by leprosy and they have been forced to move away to 'leprosy villages'.
-This program is taking care of 72 patients living in two leprosy centres.
+This program is taking care of 94 patients living in two leprosy centres.

 Most of these people do not have families to take care of them, suffer from chronic diseases, and have different degrees of physical disabilities.
 Our partner has missioned seven Religious Sisters who live with these people, to take care of their daily health, spiritual and social needs.

 Indonesia

 Befriending Refugees

+Partner: Jesuit Refugee

-Jesuit Refugee Service (JRS) Indonesia
+Service (JRS) Indonesia

-Befriend Towards Dignity
+Project: Befriend Towards Dignity

 During Refuge

 In March 2018, Australia withdrew its considerable support of refugees in Indonesia, who must now rely on charities.
 Australia also cut its resettlement quota in 2014, relocating these asylum seekers to Nauru and Manus Islands.
 The Indonesian government provides no refugee support at all and is closing down detention centres, flooding the streets with more homeless.

 JRS Indonesia advocates for fairer policies for these people, vulnerable because they have fled real danger in their home countries.
-Whilst refugees are not currently permitted to work in Indonesia, JRS prepares 185 refugees with vocational training and practical assistance in the form of food, rent and access to healthcare.
+Whilst refugees are not currently permitted to work in Indonesia, JRS prepares 360 refugees with vocational training and practical assistance in the form of food, rent and access to healthcare.

 Vietnam

 Providing Water

+Partner:

 Jesuit Province Vietnam

-Project: High-Tec Water Filter
+Project: High-Tech Water Filter

 Stations

 Dangerous industrial waste has caused most of the surface water sources in coastal areas of Vietnam to be highly contaminated.
 This forces families who are already struggling with poverty to purchase bottled water or risk becoming sick with life-threatening illnesses.

 Our partner is responding to this urgent need by installing High-Tech water filter stations across four coastal districts.
 The water stations use 'Reverse Osmosis Ultraviolet' to sterilise contaminated water, giving communities access to clean, safe water and a better quality of life.

-Southern Africa

-Supporting Refugees

-Jesuit Refugee Service (JRS)

-Southern Africa

-Food Security & Wellbeing of Elderly and Vulnerable

-Refugees

-Violence and hunger has caused mass displacement in Southern Africa, and in Zimbabwe there are 14,000 refugees and asylum seekers living in the Tongogara Refugee Camp.
-There is no opportunity to earn income, and food is scarce.
-Our partner JRS distributes much-needed food parcels, particularly to elderly refugees who are struggling to care for themselves.

-The program also provides counselling and social support, including training caregivers - who are refugees themselves - with the skills they need to care for their vulnerable neighbours.
+Malawi

 Rewriting the narrative for Refugees

-Jesuit Refugee Service (JRS)
+Partner: Jesuit Refugee Service (JRS)

 Southern Africa

-Digital Inclusion Program
+Project: Digital Inclusion Program

 Conditions are extremely difficult for the 47,000 refugees at Dzaleka camp in Malawi, where movement outside the camp is restricted.
 As a result there are very limited opportunities to work and many live below the poverty line, depending on food rations.
 The average wait for resettlement is around 21-26 years.

-In response to this, our local partner JRS Malawi, developed the Pathfinder Digital Inclusion Program.
+In response to this, our local partner developed the Pathfinder Digital Inclusion Program.
 This innovative program trains participants in marketable digital skills they can use to enter the global online job market, allowing them to generate immediate income, and establish long-term livelihoods.

 Jesuit Mission helps where

 - the need is greatest and most urgent

-- · material and spiritual benefits may be expected
+- material and spiritual benefits may be expected

 - those who benefit will help others

 - the most positive results are likely

 - others are not available to help.